4 Airline Stocks To Watch in 2022

-Much of the coverage of airline stocks right now revolves around the effects of the delta variant.
+Much of the coverage of airline stocks right now revolves around the effects of the omicron variant.
 The airlines were one of the first retail sectors impacted when the COVID-19 lockdown struck, and as they rebuild, they need to confront many potential obstacles in a recovery that is progressing in fits and starts.

 All signs indicate that at least a few of these airlines are staying nimble and doing the work it will take to reemerge fully.
 However, investors will likely need to stand by patiently while that reemergence develops over the next couple of years or so.

 Daria Uhlig contributed to the reporting for this article.

 Data is accurate as of Dec.
 31, 2021, and subject to change.
 Information on ratings was sourced from CNN Business.

 Our in-house research team and on-site financial experts work together to create content that’s accurate, impartial, and up to date.
 We fact-check every single statistic, quote and fact using trusted primary resources to make sure the information we provide is correct.
 You can learn more about GOBankingRates’ processes and standards in our editorial policy.